 Middleware consists of application servers, web servers, content management systems, and other related tools that support the development and delivery of applications.

 A wrong choice of technologies can cause you the loss of money, time, and other valuable resources for your project.
-A sound business analyst and well-experienced developers are needed to avoid pitfalls when choosing your tech stack.
+A sound business analyst and well-experienced developers are needed to avoid pitfalls when choosing your set of technologies.

-Here’s the list of necessities to consider when choosing a purposeful tech stack.
+Here’s the list of necessities to consider when picking a purposeful tech stack.

 Defining the Platform